-On Friday, November 3, 2017, beginning at 12:30 p.m., Handley High School and its graduating class of 1967 will recognize its first African American graduates - Dr. Joseph Jerome Whittaker and Charlie Frank Dunson.
+On Friday, November 3, 2017, beginning at 12:30 p.m., Handley High School and its graduating class of 1967 recognized its first African American graduates - Dr. Joseph Jerome Whittaker and Charlie Frank Dunson.
 Joseph and Charlie are deceased.
 They attended RCTS until the 11th grade before enrolling at Handley for their final year.
 We recall them to be superior students and major contributors to RCTS, especially as members of the Maroon and Gold marching band.
 Attorney...
-Stephen Brown (a graduate of Brown and Tulane Universities), from the Handley 1967 graduating class, has been working with Barbara Dunson and Alvin Thornton, from the RCTS 1967 graduating class, to organize the event.
-It will be a special event for Handley HS students, and it will help them understand the Handley-RCTS historical connection and the desegregation process.
-All members of the community are encouraged to attend.
+Stephen Brown (a graduate of Brown and Tulane Universities), from the Handley 1967 graduating class, worked with Barbara Dunson and Alvin Thornton, from the RCTS 1967 graduating class, to organize the event.
+It was a special event for Handley HS students, and it will help them understand the Handley-RCTS historical connection and the desegregation process.
+All members of the community were encouraged to attend.

 Ten 2017 RCTS Scholarship Recipients Attended the Bulldog Banquet in LaGrange, GA.
 Dr. Alvin Thornton, Chairman of the RCTS Scholarship Foundation (center of above photo), congratulated the scholars on their stellar high school achievements.